Brandonium10/DamagedEarth/README.md

 =

 We are looking for programmers, artists, and musicians.
-Programmers must know how to OOP with Java and it is highly reccomended that he/she uses an IDE.
-Artists must be good with making 8-Bit images and it is reccomended that he/she uses a program such as Gimp or Photoshop.
+Programmers must know how to OOP with Java and it is highly recommended that he/she uses an IDE.
+Artists must be good with making 8-Bit images and it is recommended that he/she uses a program such as Gimp or Photoshop.
 Musicians need to have skill and fit the "dark evil" theme into their toons.
 No matter what job you have, you must have a good imagination and understand what the average player would want.